Linerre/Arch/README.md

 I want to benefit from Arch Linux because:
 1. Learning Linux.
 There is no doubt that Arch will serve this purpose very well.
-2. Trying out new features.
+2. ~~Trying out new features.~~ (Should explain what kind of new features?)
-3. Switching to Linux as my daily driver.
+3. Switching to Linux and using it as my daily driver.
 4. Moving towards a more independent lifestyle.

 ## Machine Info